Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 __Wireframes__

-I created my wireframe and the design using Figma.
+I created my wireframes and the design using Figma.
 ![Wireframe](state/static/images/wireframe.png)

 ## Technologies Used